alukosdev/ccsp/guidance/owasp-top-10.md

 ```

 If an unauthenticated user can access either page, it's a flaw.
 If a non-admin can access the admin page, this is a flaw.
-+++ Prevention
-Access control is only effective in trusted server-side code or server-less API, where the attacker cannot modify the access control check or metadata.

-- Except for public resources, deny by default.
-- Implement access control mechanisms once and re-use them throughout the application, including minimizing Cross-Origin Resource Sharing (CORS) usage.
-- Model access controls should enforce record ownership rather than accepting that the user can create, read, update, or delete any record.
-- Unique application business limit requirements should be enforced by domain models.
-- Disable web server directory listing and ensure file metadata (e.g., .git) and backup files are not present within web roots.
-- Log access control failures, alert admins when appropriate (e.g., repeated failures).
-- Rate limit API and controller access to minimize the harm from automated attack tooling.
-- Stateful session identifiers should be invalidated on the server after logout.
-Stateless JWT tokens should rather be short-lived so that the window of opportunity for an attacker is minimized.
-For longer lived JWTs it's highly recommended to follow the OAuth standards to revoke access.

-Developers and QA staff should include functional access control unit and integration tests.
 +++

 | Publication | Appearance | Ranking |